 Western birthday invitations

 To save time, money, and the environment, I sent out digital invites to friends and family for Wes’ Wild West first birthday party using Green Envelope.
 This was the first time I’ve used Green Envelope for invites and I’m really glad that I went this route!
-Because I was leaning into the Wild West feel (think early 1900s desert, horses, and way of life) more than the modern concept of the cowboy, I didn’t want a rodeo cowboy or the typical bull horns on the invitation so I was excited to find the perfect desert themed birthday fit!
+Because I was leaning into the Wild West feel (think early 1900s desert, horses, and way of life) more than the modern concept of the cowboy, I didn’t want a first rodeo birthday invitation or cowboy theme with the typical bull horns on the invitation so I was excited to find the perfect desert themed birthday invite!
 A Green envelope digital first birthday party invite allowed me to send the invite via email to the guests who check their email frequently, and an invitation via text to the guests who are more likely to click the link to open the party invitation that way.
 I love how animated and beautiful it looks when someone opens the invite, too.
 The best part was being able to add a location map, links to specific gift registries or party info, and comments or updates that are sent to all party go-ers via Green Envelope.
 I could see if attendees could come or not, and even if they have a plus one!